ngwessels/React-Project-1/README.md

 ### Possible Features in the Future
 _Below is a list of planned features that have not been worked on yet_
   1. Firebase Storage.
 Storing all photos
-  2. API Call getting realtime weather Informatiom
+  2. API Call getting realtime weather Information

 ### Known Bugs
 * None identified